 Many people have heard of Social Security Disability Insurance (SSDI), a federal benefit program for disabled workers.
 There is another program known as Supplemental Security Income (SSI).
 It supports disabled, blind, and elderly U.S. residents who are unable to work and have limited income and resources.
 If you’re looking to apply for benefits, there are several reasons to reach out to a Supplemental Security Income attorney.

 Obtaining disability benefits can be difficult.
 In order to do so, a person must file an SSI claim with the Social Security Administration (SSA).
-The filing process is complicated and many initial disability claims are denied.
+The filing process is complicated, and many initial disability claims are denied.
 Working with a knowledgeable SSI lawyer who understands the SSA’s requirements will give you a better chance of receiving benefits.

 Ortega Disability Group is an SSI disability law firm in Oakland, California.
 We have years of experience helping claimants navigate the Social Security System and secure the benefits they deserve.
 Best of all, when you choose Ortega Disability Group, you won’t owe anything until we win your case.
 Call (800) 322-1173 today to schedule your free case consultation!